Yesterday, we headed from our hotel near the Moulin Rouge to Monmartre in search of the Sacre Coeur (the Basilica of the Sacred Heart of Paris).

 Eglise Saint-Pierre de Monmartre

-Saint-Pierre de Monmartre is a Catholic Paris Church slightly to the West of Sacre Coeur.
+After visiting Sacre Coeur, we headed to Saint-Pierre de Monmartre, which is a Catholic Paris Church slightly to the West of Sacre Coeur.
 It’s one of the oldest surviving Churches of Paris, completed in 1147.
 For more than six centuries, it was a Benedictine Abbey as well as a Church.

 Eglise Saint-Pierre is free to enter and worth a visit for the internal stained glass windows and statues.
 The most interesting statue that I found was that of Saint Denis.